Hear $\pi$ from Quantum Galperin Billiards: Semiclassical model

 where $m$ is its mass and

-Here, we assume that the big ball moves very gradually and therefore the wave function of the quantum particle changes adiabatically.
-Under the adiabatic approximation, the wave function of a small ball is given by
+Here, we assume that the big ball moves very gradually, and therefore the wave function of the quantum particle changes adiabatically.
+Under the adiabatic approximation, we assume that the position coordinate $x$ of the big ball is fixed, and the wave function of the small ball is given by